 Undergraduates assemble at 2:30 p.m. in the Rodgers Recreation Center

-The hooding ceremony, which is a Salve Regina tradition, is a notable part of the liturgy.
+The hooding ceremony is a Salve Regina tradition.
 The hoods are a sign of academic achievement and the trim of the hood signifies the degree earned.

 White-trimmed hoods designate the Bachelor of Arts degree.
 Yellow-trimmed hoods designate the Bachelor of Science and the Bachelor of Arts and Science degrees.
 The hoods are lined in blue and white to represent the school colors.
 All baccalaureate candidates will receive hoods with their regalia and should bring them to the ceremony.
 Candidates will receive further instructions the day of the ceremony.